 Hayden Rolence was called on to voice Nemo.
 One year after his big overseas adventure, Nemo is back to being a normal kid: going to school and living on the coral reef with his dad and their blue tang neighbor, Dory.
 His harrowing adventure abroad doesn’t seem to have sapped his spirit.
 In fact, when Dory remembers pieces of her past and longs to take off on an ambitious ocean trek to find her family, Nemo is the first to offer his help.
 He may be a young clownfish with a lucky fin, but Nemo wholeheartedly believes in Dory.
 After all, he understands what it’s like to be different.

 Ellen DeGeneres returns to the sea as Dory, the bright blue tang with a sunny personality.
 She suffers from short-term memory loss, which normally doesn’t upset her upbeat attitude—until she realizes she’s forgotten something big: her family.
 Dory’s found a new family in Marlin and Nemo, but she’s haunted by the belief that someone out there is looking for her.
 She may have trouble recalling exactly what—or who—she’s searching for, but she won’t give up until she uncovers her past and discovers something else along the way: self-acceptance.

-It should also be noted that back in 2013, Willem Dafoe mentioned that he was in the recording booth for the film - so we'll keep an eye out Gil and potentially more of the tank gang when the film hits theaters on June 17, 2016.
+It should also be noted that back in 2013, Willem Dafoe mentioned that he was in the recording booth for the film – so we’ll keep an eye out for Gil and potentially more of the tank gang when the film hits theaters on June 17, 2016.